 Deep content is how we make computers team with us on this knowledge.

 In a world of big data-powered insights, real-time analytics, living business processes and dramatic change in the way we produce and consume a fast growing and massive amount of content, the ECM world has been a sleepy giant.
 Of course, Dropbox, Box, Google Drive and followers dramatically changed the way we share files.
 But few things have changed in the ECM world where metadata is still just metadata (ie: it’s flat, it’s boring, it’s static).
-The industry as whole has largely been untouched both as a discipline and available capabilities and features in content management software.
+The industry as whole has largely been untouched both as a discipline and available capabilities and features in content services software.
 Most are not transforming the way customers do business: what’s shared with file sharing are the same documents that were paper before.
 Workflow stays very much the same (though more scalable and faster) but the actual information is created, used and stored in much the same way.
 In a monolithic, computer blind way, OK so better than a huge warehouse of file cabinets.
 The way organizations leverage this information, this knowledge is very much the same as 20 years ago.

 Deep content is how we change that, as an industry.
 That’s our turn to make an impact on the world (not just force metadata rules on people).